Praveenbose/Cloud-Technology-for-Business/README.md

 BookShow prioritizes regular updates and patching of software and firmware to maintain security and optimize performance.
 Additionally, they conduct routine hardware maintenance, including checks and replacements for aging components, ensuring that their infrastructure remains reliable and efficient.
 These practices contribute to the overall stability and security of BookShow's IT environment.

+5. Current IT Challenges
+Using the IT infrastructure as a guide, let's sum up the company's challenges:

+5.1 High Capital Expenditures (CapEx)

+BookShow faces significant capital expenditures primarily due to several factors.
+These include the continuous costs of purchasing and maintaining the physical servers and network equipment.
+Also, there are significant initial expenses related to acquiring hardware and software licenses.
+Moreover, the regular replacement and upgrading of these assets add to the company's overall capital expenditure.
+Investing in these is crucial to maintain and improve BookShow's IT infrastructure.

+5.2 Operational Expenses (OpEx)

+BookShow incurs operational expenses related to various aspects of its IT infrastructure.
+This includes costs associated with power, cooling systems, and physical space required to house servers and networking equipment.
+Additionally, operational expenses cover the ongoing maintenance and management of hardware components.
+Furthermore, BookShow allocates resources for IT staff responsible for the day-to-day management and maintenance of servers, ensuring smooth operation and reliability of its IT environment.
+These operational expenditures are crucial for supporting the continuous functionality and efficiency of BookShow's technology infrastructure.

+5.3 Scalability Problems

+BookShow encounters scalability challenges manifested in two primary issues.
+Firstly, the company struggles to swiftly add resources to manage surges in demand for significant events or releases.
+This limitation hinders their ability to efficiently accommodate peak traffic periods.
+Secondly, in anticipation of peak loads, BookShow tends to over-provision resources, resulting in unnecessary resource allocation and wastage during off-peak periods.
+These scalability issues highlight the need for a more flexible and efficient resource management approach to better meet fluctuating demand while optimizing resource utilization.

+5.4 Frequent Downtime

+The current on-premises servers often fail, particularly during peak hours or when there's a surge in demand for popular events.
+The company is frequently experiencing downtime because its servers cannot handle high traffic volumes.
+This persistent issue negatively impacts customer satisfaction, causing users to encounter payment interruptions and poor loading times when accessing the website.
+Consequently, the platform's reliability and overall user experience suffer, potentially leading to customer loss and a decline in trust and reputation.

+5.5 Security Threats

+Businesses encounter a major difficulty in keeping security patches and updates up to date because of the expensive allocation of resources.
+Consequently, the system becomes open to unauthorized access and various cyber threats, leading to potential data breaches and security risks.

+5.6 Disaster recovery and redundancy

+Setting up and maintaining backup and recovery solutions pose challenges for BookShow in terms of complexity and cost.
+Ensuring data redundancy and availability is crucial but requires significant effort and investment to achieve effectively.
+These tasks are essential for safeguarding data integrity and ensuring uninterrupted service delivery for BookShow's operations.

+5.7 Performance and Monitoring

+Server outages or poor performance may go unnoticed for extended periods of time if the monitoring system fails to provide proactive notifications or real-time insights.
+This could lead to customer annoyance and lost revenue due to the inability to purchase tickets.
+A non-scalable monitoring system may be overwhelmed by a sudden increase in traffic during well-attended events, resulting in platform slowness or crashes, unpleasant user experiences, and lost revenue as potential buyers abandon their purchases.

+6. Impact on Business and Revenue Loss